 Billing in the legal sector has always been a headache.
 Ill-conceived systems, a lack of transparency, and unpredictable invoices meant clients were slow to pay at best.
 This was a huge challenge, especially to smaller and growing firms.

 Thankfully, digital billing has all but eliminated debt collection as a major hurdle in law.
 Software such as TimeSolv, PC Law, and LawPay ease the worries of lawyers by creating predictable cycles and accessible methods of payment.

-Lawyers can easily track their billable hours with transparency for clients.
+Lawyers can easily track their billable hours with transparency for clients, especially with the help of software like PracticePanther.
 Most systems will have the client upload credit cards or other payment methods to ease collection.
 Invoices issued to the client are automatically charged and paid efficiently.
 There’s no longer any need for waiting for checks, enduring excuses, and redundant accountancy reporting practices.

 For something as simple as a signature, it shouldn’t be such a nuisance to get.
 Lawyers have traditionally had to post, fax, or pass legal documents to the necessary stakeholders for signatures.
 At best, it would take hours and prove to be costly.
 At worst, it would take days and disrupt significant legal proceedings.

 DocuSign, Adobe and, PandaDocs have all resolved this problem.
 What used to take hours can now take minutes, and the hitch of getting signatures no longer exists.
 Like all the best solutions, e-signature software makes lawyers forget that it was ever a frustrating problem.

 Since the rush to remote work in 2020, we have witnessed just how crucial management platforms are.